ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

 The `X-Expected-User` header specifies the user needed for the request execution.
 With this header, if the current username on server side isn't equal to `X-Expected-User` value, a `401 Unauthorized` error is returned.
-Without this header, the request is executed with the current user who might be unexpected (like the Anonymous user if a previous authentication has expired) and an ambiguous response might be returned without a clue that the request was a success but with a wrong user.
+Without this header, the request is executed with the current user who might be unexpected (like the Anonymous user if a previous authentication has expired) and an ambiguous response might be returned as a success not informing about a wrong user.

 For example, it prevents a Content request to be executed with Anonymous user in the case of an expired authentication, and the response being a `200 OK` but missing Content items due to access rights difference with the expected user.